Fitness-conscious Indians drive wearables’ growth

 As per reports by analyst firm International Data Corporation (IDC), fitness bands are the most popular devices holding the maximum market share in the category of wearables.
 Smartwatch is another very popular category among wearables; however, it holds a considerably lower market share as compared to fitness bands.

-Says Reebok India senior marketing director Silvia Tallen, “With the ‘on the move’ lifestyle of young millennials, wearable technology has gained popularity due to its instantaneous and personal monitoring quality.”
+Says Reebok India senior marketing director Silvia Tallon, “With the ‘on the move’ lifestyle of young millennials, wearable technology has gained popularity due to its instantaneous and personal monitoring quality.”
 India is the world’s youngest nation with nearly 60% of population below the average age of 35 years.
 As disposable incomes increase, the young, fitness-conscious working class population is a hot target for wearables and fitness gadget brands.

 “The growth is primarily being powered by the ‘lose weight’ category of people from India’s English-speaking population who are either already overweight or worried about becoming overweight,” adds Tushar Vashist, co-founder and CEO, Healthifyme.